confluentinc/ksql/docs-md/tutorials/materialized.md

 ### Configure MySQL for Debezium

 MySQL requires just a bit more modification before it can work with Debezium.
 Debezium needs to connect to MySQL as a user that has a specific set of privileges to replicate its changelog.
-We already set up the `example-user` by default in the Docker Compose file.
-Now we just need to give it the right privileges.
-We can do this by logging into the MySQL container:
+You already set up the `example-user` by default in the Docker Compose file.
+Now you just need to give it the right privileges.
+You can do this by logging in to the MySQL container:

 ```
 docker exec -it mysql /bin/bash